utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ---

-Use the **Tests** tab in your requests, folders, and collections to write tests that will execute when Postman receives a response from the API you sent the request to.
-Add however many tests you need for each request.
-When you add tests to a folder or collection, they will execute after each request inside it.
+You can use the following test script examples to write your own test scripts for requests, folders, and collections.
+Test scripts execute when Postman receives a response from the API you sent the request to.
+When you add tests to a folder or collection, they execute after each request inside it.

 ## Contents